Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Related Work

-One of the main tools to study the robustness of deep learning based vulnerability detection systems are semantic preserving transformations of code.
-Previous work \cite{ALERT, On_the_generalizability, 9678706, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, DAMP, Abstain_refined_adv_train, Metropolis_Hastings, SPACE_adversarial_noise_to_embedding_layer, CARROT, ZigZag, 27_transformations} proposed methods to generate semantic preserving transformations for source code datasets.
-The effects of training data amplification using semantic preserving transformations of code have been studied for many software engineering tasks, such as code summarization \cite{AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, DAMP}, type prediction \cite{Abstain_refined_adv_train}, code functionality classification \cite{Metropolis_Hastings} and vulnerability detection \cite{SPACE_adversarial_noise_to_embedding_layer, ZigZag, CARROT, ALERT}.
-A common finding in all of these publications is that training data amplification using a specific type of semantic preserving transformation leads to improved performance on testing sets that have been amplified the same way.
+Many of the works that reported the failures of learned models when testing data was augmented also investigated training data augmentation using their respective methods \cite{ALERT, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, DAMP, Abstain_refined_adv_train, Metropolis_Hastings, CARROT}.
+A common finding in all of these publications is that training data augmentation using a specific type of semantic preserving transformation leads to improved performance on testing sets that have been augmented the same way.
+But does the performance gained by data augmentation generalize beyond the specific augmentations applied during training?

-Some of the works \cite{AVERLOC, ALERT, Abstain_refined_adv_train, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations} go a step further; they evaluate the effects of amplifying the training dataset using their proposed method on a testing dataset that has been amplified using a slightly different but related type of transformation.
-For example, Henkel et al. \cite{AVERLOC} apply their gradient-based resolution of transformation sketches to training data, e.g. they select a local variable for renaming and determine the name in such a way that the loss of the target model is maximized, and evaluate their method on a testing dataset where variables are randomly renamed.
-Similarly, Yang et al. \cite{ALERT} apply their method for variable renaming to a training dataset and evaluate using the method proposed by Zhang et al. \cite{Metropolis_Hastings}, which also renames variables but determines the new names in a different way.
-All of these works find an improved robustness when the training dataset is amplified in a similar way than the testing dataset.
+Some of the publications that propose methods for data augmentation \cite{AVERLOC, ALERT, Abstain_refined_adv_train, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, CARROT} take it a step further; they augment the training data using a slightly different but related type of transformation than for the testing data.
+For example, Henkel et al. \cite{AVERLOC} apply their gradient-based approach for identifier renaming to the training data and a random renaming strategy to the testing data.
+Similarly, Yang et al. \cite{ALERT} apply their method for variable renaming to a training dataset and the method proposed by Zhang et al. \cite{Metropolis_Hastings} to a testing dataset.
+All of these works find an improved performance when the training dataset is augmented in a similar way than the testing dataset.
+However, the transformations used for augmenting the training and testing data in these publications are all similar in type, e.g. they both rename identifiers.
+But does the performance also improve when training data is augmented in a different way than the testing data?
+Our work aims to fill this gap in the literature by carrying out a thorough empirical study that considers a diverse set of 11 different transformations, six state-of-the-art ML4VD techniques, and two high-quality datasets.